Chafee Education and Training Grant

 the financial aid office at your school to ask if there is a problem.

-- If you receive a message or letter from the ILP Desk, the Oregon Student Access
+- If you receive a message or letter from the ILP Desk, the Office of Student Access & Completion,

 What About Other Scholarships I Want to Apply For?